Don’t know what or how to order Keto when you are going out to a restaurant? In this post, I tell you my Top 8 Tips to Eating Out on Keto Diet

 Although the fancy cocktails sound amazing and are drool-worthy, most of them contain specialty syrups that are straight sugar.
-Instead, chose your liquor of choice and ask them to add soda water and lemon or lime.
+Instead, choose your liquor of choice and ask them to add soda water and lemon or lime.

 - Some of my favorites are: